-- The lighting detectors installed in June 2015 near the Sunderman, Palm and Putnam fields will sound an alert when dangerous lighting is within 10 miles of the device.
+- Installed lightning detectors near the Sunderman, Palm, Putnam and Centre fields will sound an alert when dangerous lightning is within 10 miles of the device.

 - All activities on the field should stop at that time and all participants should seek shelter.